kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. List of Imports

 * MUST be followed by a blank line
-* MUST use leading backslash characters
 * MUST import a single namespace per declaration
+* SHOULD use leading backslash characters

 #### &#10006; Incorrect